On average your neighbors pay $62 a month.See Your Rates

 QuoteWizard helps consumers compare quotes from the top national car insurance carriers as well as local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Kansas City, Missouri and save up to 40% on your premium.

-Last year, 13,211 people used QuoteWizard to compare car insurance quotes in Kansas City, MO from multiple companies and find the cheapest rates.
+Last year, 13,211 people used QuoteWizard to compare car insurance quotes in Kansas City, MO from multiple companies.

 This is our list of the top most common car makes and models owned by Kansas City drivers requesting quotes through QuoteWizard last year.